g-leech/argmin-gravitas/_posts/2014-07-31-comparing.markdown

 summary:    Choosing your reference class for happiness or growth.
 categories:
-confidence: 90% that this is important, but the details are untested.
+confidence: 80% that this axis is important, but the details are vague and untested.
 importance: 7
 wordcount:
 ---